andr3w1699/HumanLanguageTechnologyProject/README.md

 # HumanLanguageTechnologyProject
 This is the repo for the Human Language Technology course final project, group 4

+# W2V-LSTM:
+I uploaded in the folder HolyMolny two notebooks.
+The first one is the the text processing, i've cleaned the original dataset and i did the lemmatization.
+Then i sampled it and took 250k rows for the training and 30k rows for the test.
+The second notebook is W2V.
+I created the embedding dataset for training and test that will be used by the LSTM The datasets are too big (156MB compressed), so i have them on my google drive if you need them text me.

 # Dataset (draft)
 To download the dataset go to this link: https://drive.google.com/drive/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M?resourcekey=0-TLwzfR2O-D2aPitmn5o9VQ and look for file:  amazon_review_full_csv.tar.gz